DeDe-code/clickup-chat-color-chrome-extension/README.md

 - Vue 3 with Composition API
 - Vite for fast development and optimized builds
-- Tailwind CSS for styling
+- Custom CSS for styling
 - Pinia for state management
 - Chrome Storage API for persistence